 - To earn substantial money through silver investment, you have to be more of a trader than an investor.
 Silver often fluctuates more than 70% each year, so as you can see, not exactly suited for a buy and hold investor.

-My Thought: If you are buying silver for short-term, do remember that silver is not a liquid asset which can be sold and en-cashed easily.
+If you are buying silver for short-term, do remember that silver is not a liquid asset which can be sold and en-cashed easily.
 Even though on paper price of silver increases, it’s very tough to sell at that price, combined with fees and commissions you might end up losing money on silver investment.

 There is a strong wave of thoughts around possible gold and silver bubble being expressed by investment advisers, you need to be cautious.